 My point?
 In the context of someone’s overall diet, there is not a single food that is capable of making someone healthy or unhealthy, even if that food has “healthy” or “unhealthy” nutritional properties.

 You can eat blueberries everyday and still be an overweight person with diabetes, high blood pressure, and high cholesterol, or you can eat Twinkies everyday while losing 27lbs and improving the health markers that prevent diabetes, high blood pressure, and high cholesterol.

-It’s your overall diet that makes these things happen.
+It’s always your overall diet that makes these things happen.
 Not the inclusion or exclusion of a single “good,” “bad,” or even “super” food within that diet.

-But I NEED Something Super To Strive For!
+But We Want Something Super To Strive For!

 I know, I know.